Artist Information

 Liability and Insurance

-The North Carolina Botanical Garden provides insurance coverage through the University of North Carolina at Chapel Hill for sculpture while on our premises for exhibition purposes.
+The North Carolina Botanical Garden provides insurance coverage free of charge through the University of North Carolina at Chapel Hill for sculpture while on our premises for exhibition purposes.
 All sculptures are displayed outdoors, so they must be weatherproof and durable.
 Insurance covers up to the stated value of the piece.
 In cases of severe weather, it is the responsibility of the artist to inform the show coordinator what, if any, action needs to be taken to protect their work.

 Sales